-Fraser Health's 2022/23 year-to-date performance for in-hospital acquired delirium is 11.2.
-Two sites (Langley Memorial and Peace Arch) are meeting their internal targets.
+Fraser Health's 2022/23 year-to-date performance for in-hospital acquired delirium is 11.9.
+Four sites (Fraser Canon, Langley Memorial, Mission Memorial and Peace Arch) are meeting their internal targets.
 We will continue to work with our sites and programs to promote best practice prevention strategies, early recognition of delirium, and the identification of high-risk patients.

 Hospital acquired delirium is a Patient Safety Priority for Fraser Health and is monitored closely by clinical leaders at all 12 acute care sites.
-Site leadership continues to develop quality and safety-focused action plans that incorporate best practices to prevent care-sensitive adverse events, both at the patient care unit level and at an overall site perspective. focusing on prevention.
+Site leadership continues to develop quality and safety-focused action plans that incorporate best practices to prevent care-sensitive adverse events, both at the patient care unit level and at an overall site perspective, focusing on prevention.

 Fraser Health is focused on an interprofessional, multi-faceted approach for delirium.
-This approach includes: education; the implementation and sustainment of the revised Delirium Pre-Printed Orders (PPO) and Clinical Practice Guideline (CPG); improved utilization of the Confusion Assessment Method (CAM) and associated Care and Discharge Planning Tools; revised Patient and Family Guide; and integration with other Patient Safety Priorities and initiatives.
+This approach includes: education and the implementation and sustainment of revised clinical practice tools and guidelines.
 The regional Delirium Steering Committee is testing upstream identification of patients at increased risk of delirium; improved documentation/charting/coding; and enhancing delirium prevention and recognition in the community ("pre-admission").
 Quality improvement efforts in delirium recognition and charting/coding is showing an increase in the delirium prevalence data as we re-calibrate to the true prevalence.
-Three sites (FCH, SMH and PAH) have selected delirium prevention as a quality improvement initiative.
-A regional delirium summit as held in November where multiple improvement initiatives were featured in acute, community and long term care sites.